This Step: Take Drivers Education

 Complete a Drivers Ed Course

-Be sure the drivers ed course you enroll in is approved by the HI Director of Transportation.
-During this 30-hour classroom course, you will learn:
+Be sure the drivers ed course you enroll in is approved by the Director of the Hawaii Department of Transportation.
+During this course, you will learn:

 - Hawaii traffic laws